mttschltz/kittythinks/content/food-security-water.md

 _\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\___

-Fast foward a few years, and Lorenzo Rosa et al publish a paper titled _Global agricultural economic water scarcity² _in which irrigation-neglected areas of the world which therefore underfeed the global population are discussed.
+Fast foward a few years, and Lorenzo Rosa et al publish a paper titled _Global agricultural economic water scarcity² _in which irrigation-neglected areas of the world leading to underfeeding the growing global population are discussed.